 Don't use sunbeds

 Sunbeds (solaria) emit artificial UV radiation.
-Using sunbeds significantly increase your risk of melanoma (a lethal form of skin cancer).
+Using sunbeds significantly increase your risk of melanoma (a serious form of skin cancer).

 The Cancer Society advises against using sunbeds.
 It is illegal for people under the age of 18 to use commercial sunbeds.

 When to be SunSmart

 Protect yourself when you're outside from September to April, especially between the hours of 10:00 am - 4:00 pm when UV radiation levels are very high.